 Whether that 1965 smash needed to be reworked seemed moot, as the 55-year-old Moore was losing steam playing the character (which had been flogged into a parody); Connery, being Connery, was a magnetic draw for the faithful and his considerable clout on the $36,000,000 production helped land a sterling supporting cast.
-As this was not a project of the Saltzman-Broccoli Eon Production team and United Artists the surviving Bond franchise regulars Desmond Llewelyn and Lois Maxwell were not contractually available, but on hand were Klaus Maria Brandauer, Kim Basinger, Barbara Carrera, Max Von Sydow, Edward Fox, Rowan Atkinson and Bernie Casey.
+As this was not a project of the Saltzman & Broccoli Eon Production team and United Artists, the surviving Bond franchise regulars Desmond Llewelyn and Lois Maxwell were not contractually available, but on hand were Klaus Maria Brandauer, Kim Basinger, Barbara Carrera, Max Von Sydow, Edward Fox, Rowan Atkinson and Bernie Casey.
 The talent lineup was pretty much a lock.

 Alas, it’s only the cast—and only some of them—that give the 134 minutes any pluck.
-Lorenzo Semple’s script has some good lines here and there but it bogs down and draws things out, with a final quarter that collapses into exhaustion.
-Director Irwin Kershner was coming off a solid hit with The Empire Strikes Back, but his laggard pace here reminded people he had also been the “cut,print!” guy responsible for A Fine Madness, SPYS and The Return Of A Man Called Horse.
+Lorenzo Semple’s script has some good lines here and there, but it bogs down and draws things out, with a final quarter that collapses into exhaustion.
+Director Irwin Kershner was coming off a solid hit with The Empire Strikes Back, but his laggard pace here reminded people he had also been the guy responsible for A Fine Madness, SPYS and The Return Of A Man Called Horse.

-Connery, at 52, looks better than he did at 40 in his last 007 assignment, and he handles it with aplomb, age-appropriate self-effacement and sturdy physical display.
+Connery at 52 looks better than he did at 40 in his last 007 assignment, and he handles it with customary aplomb, age-appropriate self-effacement and sturdy physical display.
 Brandauer is deft with insinuation as ‘Largo’ but he doesn’t project nearly much of a threat as Adolfo Celi did eighteen years back in Thunderball.
 This was a big break for the 29-year old Basinger, helped in the publicity by having her delayed 1981 “Playboy” photo shoot released to coincide.
 She seemed enamored of the leading man, frankly spelling it out in a quote: “I fantasize about riding an Arabian horse bareback with him along a sandy beach.
 We fall naked to the ground and, as the horse wanders off along the water’s edge, we make passionate love in the moonlight.
 It always leaves me hot and bothered — I just love the man.”
-She looks fab, and the character of ‘Domino’ is better delineated by the script and given more to do than the previous film, but it still rings hollow.
+She looks fab, and the character of ‘Domino’ is better delineated by the script and given more to do than the previous film, yet still rings hollow.
 The normally sublime Max von Sydow, as ‘Blofeld’, would seem an inspired choice, yet it’s one of his least effective performances, and the accent he chooses is distracting.
 Edward Fox likewise is off tempo, sputtering with little conviction as ‘M’.
 Bernie Casey can’t do much with the vapid ‘Felix Leiter’ gig and Atkinson’s pre-Mr. Bean comic relief just gets in the way, adding to clutter.

 That leaves the gloriously sexy and aware Barbara Carrera, who almost single-handedly saves the movie as the happily homicidal ‘Fatima Blush’, one of the best of all the Bond Bad Girls.
-In full bloom of her exotic beauty at 38, dressed to kill, a stunning mix of the bold wanton with giddy mischief, she seems to be having the time of her life and steals every minute of film she’s in.
+In full bloom of her exotic beauty at 38, dressed to kill, a stunning mix of the bold wanton with a giddy mischief, she seems to be having the time of her life and steals every minute of film she’s in.

 Douglas Slocombe’s cinematography is merely okay; not much is made of the locations in France, Monaco, the Bahamas and Malta, but the crucial gloss spark missing is due to the absence of the usual 007 team.
 The great set designs of Ken Adams are AWOL, ditto the title sequence dazzle of Maurice Binder.
 The death blow is the substitution of the immortal John Barry soundtrack coating with a grade-F music score from Michel Legrand, which is utterly lifeless.
 He was prevented from using the Bond theme, but in lieu he came up with music fit for an aspirin commercial—it’s amazing they released it with this score.
-The title tune, put over by Lani Hall (Lani Who? ) is a mix of the era’s disco with a lounge act.
+The title tune, put over by Lani Hall (Lani Who? ) is a cross of the era’s disco sound with a lounge act patina.

 The long, confusing underwater and cave action sequence that wraps it up falls dead flat, though there are some neat bits during the lengthy journey to get there, including a good weight-room & kitchen battle between Sean and bruiser Pat Roach.